ibm-cloud-docs/Registry/terraform.md

 2. Create a Terraform configuration file that is named `main.tf`.
 Add the configuration to create a {{site.data.keyword.registryshort}} namespace and to assign a user an IAM [access policy](#x2853407){: term} in {{site.data.keyword.iamshort}} (IAM) for that namespace by using HashiCorp Configuration Language (HCL).
 For more information, see the [Terraform Language Documentation](https://developer.hashicorp.com/terraform/language){: external}.

     The following example creates a namespace in the default [resource group](#x2161955){: term} with a name of your choice and attaches an image retention policy to that namespace that retains 10 images.
 To retrieve the ID of the default resource group, the `ibm_resource_group` data source is used.
-Then, the user `user@ibm.com` is assigned the Manager role in the IAM access policy for the namespace for a particular region.
+Then, the user `user@ibm.com` is assigned to the Manager role in the IAM access policy for the namespace for a particular region.
 The region is retrieved from the `terraform.tfvars` file that you created in step 1.

     ```terraform
     data "ibm_resource_group" "group" {